-The number of patients reported as waiting longer than 12 weeks has deteriorated in July due to continuing capacity issues within a number of specialties, including Cardiology, Dermatology and Ophthalmology.
+The number of patients reported as waiting longer than 12 weeks has deteriorated in August due to continuing capacity issues within a number of specialties, including Cardiology, Dermatology and Ophthalmology.
+NHS Borders is working towards a trajectory to reduce new outpatient waits to under 500 waiting over 12 weeks by the end of March 2018.
+A detailed deep dive was provided for NHS Borders Board in October 2017 with regards to the waiting times position.

-- Cardiology: Capacity is an ongoing problem, work is taking place with the service to look for solutions.
-The position of a third Consultant has been approved and the recruitment process is due to commence shortly. - Dermatology: Job plans for existing Consultants are being reviewed.
-A GP with Special Interest post, has now been filled and are due to start in November. - Diabetics / Endocrinology: Continues to be challenging.
-Short-term capacity has been organised and a new locum DME Consultant will be undertaking one clinic per week until March. - Gastroenterology: The waiting lists have increased to 26 weeks with the resignation of one of the consultants that has caused issues with capacity.
-A third consultant has been appointed to start in December and a locum is also in place to increase capacity until March 2018. - Ophthalmology: There are ongoing challenges around clinic capacity, due to Consultant vacancies within the service.
-A collaboration between NHS Borders, Lothian and Fife is being undertaken to provide sustainable Ophthalmology services across the region. - Oral Surgery: With the new consultants in post we have seen a dramatic reduction in the number of outpatients breaching 12 weeks.
-Additional clinics have been organised in the short term, but there is not currently a plan for the longer term.
-Demand has increased by 23% when comparing the last 12 months to the 12 months before.
+- Cardiology: Capacity is an ongoing problem, work is taking place with the service to look for solutions along with short term additional capacity.
+The position of a third Consultant has been approved and the recruitment process is due to commence shortly.
+In the short term consultants are undertaking additional sessions between October 2017 and March 2018 to work through the patients waiting in the queue. - Dermatology: Job plans for existing Consultants are being reviewed.
+A GP with Special Interest post, has now been filled and are due to start in December which will increase core capacity.
+Also a locum consultant is looking to offer some extra capacity until March 2018 to reduce the current backlog.
+Outpatients are also going to be using a patient focused booking approach when booking the long waiters to see if they still require an appointment which will be monitored by Waiting Times. - Diabetics / Endocrinology: Short-term capacity has been organised and a new locum DME Consultant will be undertaking one clinic per week until March 2018 which has been having a very positive impact on the waiting times. - Gastroenterology: The waiting lists has reduced to 20 weeks with extra capacity being provided through a locum that is in place until March 2018.
+The resignation of one of the consultants left a gap in the provision of service.
+The 3rd consultant post will be refilled from mid December and short term additional clinics will be run between December 2017 and March 2018. - Ophthalmology: There are ongoing challenges around clinic capacity, due to Consultant vacancies within the service.
+A collaboration between NHS Borders, Lothian and Fife is being undertaken to provide sustainable Ophthalmology services across the region.
+In the short term an additional locum is in place within the service to prioritise review patients and additional new patient clinics will be delivered between January and March 2018. - Oral Surgery: Referrals into the service have increased by around 22% year on year that is causing capacity issues within the service.
+Additional clinics have been organised in the short term and the service is currently reviewing is longer term capacity issues.